 Music at the Model

-Classes consist of listening activities, performing on percussion and recorder, plus plenty of creative work.
+Music classes consist of listening activities, performing on percussion and recorder, plus plenty of creative work.

 Check out our Listening Pod at the bottom of the page for examples of our creative and performing work.

 "Music and rhythm find their way into the secret places of the soul." - Plato

 House Music Contest 2016 - Highlights from the auditions and final